-I was an author and project lead of ‘Women in UK’s Advertising Industry’ project (funded by the British Academy), ‘Women in Journalism’ (HEFCE funded) and ‘Working-class students and the Higher Education in England’ (HEFCE funded).
-I currently lead ‘Women in Public Relations’ project (EUPRERA, 2018-2021) and I currently lead the EUPRERA research network on ‘Women in PR’.
+I was an author and project lead of the ‘Women in UK’s Advertising Industry’ project (funded by the British Academy), ‘Women in Journalism’ (HEFCE funded) and ‘Working-class students and the Higher Education in England’ (HEFCE funded).
+I also led the ‘Women in Public Relations’ project (EUPRERA, 2018-2021) and I currently lead the EUPRERA research network on ‘Women in PR’.
 I am also a research lead for the #WECAN project (Women Empowered through Coaching and Networking) funded by the European Social Fund and the Department for Work and Pensions.

 I worked as a journalist for several years in the print media in Croatia, Slovenia and Italy (2003-2009).
 Since 2007, I work in academia.
-At first, I worked as a research fellow and teaching assistant at the University of Zagreb (12/2007-12/2013), and then as a Graduate Teaching Assistant at the Leeds Beckett University (07/2014-05/2016).
-From May 2016 to December 2017 I worked as a Lecturer in Public Relations at the Leeds Beckett University, where I was teaching a variety of modules in Journalism, Public Relations and Marketing.
-Since December 2017, I work as a Senior Lecturer in Public Relations and from September 2021 to November 2023, I worked as a Reader at Leeds Business School, Leeds Beckett University.
+At first, I worked as a research fellow and teaching assistant at the University of Zagreb (12/2007-12/2013), and then as a Graduate Teaching Assistant at Leeds Beckett University (07/2014-05/2016).
+From May 2016 to December 2017 I worked as a Lecturer in Public Relations at Leeds Beckett University, where I taught a variety of modules in Journalism, Public Relations and Marketing.
+From December 2017 until September 2021, I worked as a Senior Lecturer in Public Relations and from September 2021 to November 2023, I worked as a Reader at Leeds Business School, Leeds Beckett University.
 Since October 2023, I have worked as an associate professor in public relations leadership at the University of Alabama, College of Communication and Information Sciences, Department of Advertising and PR, United States.

-This website contains information about my academic and professional work and my blog.
-The blog is mostly about popular culture, which is my passion (aside from cats!).
-These are the fields that interest me, both professionally and personally.
+This website contains information about my scholarly and professional work and my blog.
+The blog is mostly about popular culture, which is my passion (aside from cats!) and recently, a book club/book reviews.

-Full work experience is available at my LinkedIn Profile.
+Full work experience is available on my LinkedIn Profile.